mealy2010/libraryproject/README.md

 ## AI Tools Used

 * ChatGPT

-### How I Used It
+* YouTube

-I used ChatGPT to:
+* Replit

-* help understand logic
+### How I Used Them

-* debug issues
+I used ChatGPT to help understand JavaScript logic, debug issues, improve code readability, and assist with organizing documentation.

-* improve code readability
+I used YouTube as an educational resource to reinforce concepts like array methods (`find()`, `filter()`, `map()`, and `sort()`), and to watch step-by-step explanations of similar problems.

-* assist with writing documentation
+Replit was used as a development tool to test and experiment with code in real time.
+It helped me quickly run functions, identify errors, and understand how changes affected the output.

-All code and decisions were reviewed and verified before being used.
+All tools were used to support my learning.
+I reviewed and verified all solutions before including them in the final project.

 ---